michielbdejong/documents/nlnet-grant.md

 And more broadly every kind of HSP (through [plesk](http://sp.parallels.com/products/plesk/), [webmin](http://www.webmin.com/) or [cpanel](http://cpanel.net/))

 There is already some sort of manifest file for every applications they host.
 But it is not at all standard between them.
-And there no easy way to migrate your data from one software to another.
+And there is no easy way to migrate your data from one software to another.

 At the HSP level, for now, just two of them offer the service as well ([ownCloud](http://owncloud.org/) and [Sandstorm](https://sandstorm.io/)).

-There is also the great work of the [IndieWeb community](http://indiewebcamp.com/store) to try to find out the actors involved in righting such a standard.
-It will be our base of work.
+There is also the great work of the [IndieWeb community](http://indiewebcamp.com/store) to try to find out the actors involved in writing such a standard.
+It will be our base to start writing the standard specification.

 ## 3. Existing work by us